 The Food Sustainability Media Award aims to recognise the work of professional journalists and emerging talent from all over the world for excellence in reporting and communicating issues related to food security, sustainability, agriculture and nutrition.

 Entries to the Food Sustainability Media Award will be judged in two categories: written journalism and multimedia.

 For each category we will award both one published and one unpublished piece of work.

 Winning published work in the written journalism and multimedia categories will receive a €10,000 cash prize.

 Winning unpublished work in the written journalism and multimedia categories will receive an all-expenses paid trip to attend a Thomson Reuters Foundation media training course on food sustainability.

 Both winning unpublished entries will be distributed via the Thomson Reuters Foundation and the BCFN websites.

 The winning unpublished written work will also be distributed by the Thomson Reuters Foundation via the Reuters wire, reaching an estimated 1 billion readers.

 For the Award’s two categories, both published and unpublished work can be submitted.
 Published and unpublished entries are judged separately.

-In addition, published and unpublished finalists in both categories will be put forward for the Best of the Web Award.
-The winner of this award will be chosen by the public.
+In addition, published and unpublished finalists in both categories are put forward for the Best of the Web Award.
+The winner of this award is chosen by the public.

 This category recognises excellence in written journalism for a news/feature article published in print or online that addresses topics, stories or issues related to food sustainability through distinctive, accurate and original reporting.

 This category honours exceptional video, photography and audio content that sheds light on stories related to food sustainability through in-depth visual and audio storytelling and original and creative use of a chosen medium.

 All shortlisted entries for the Food Sustainability Media Award will be assessed by an independent panel of leading professionals from the fields of journalism, photography, food and agricultural sustainability policy and research.